apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 ### 6. Create a `docer-compose.yaml` File

-Create a docker-compose.yaml file with the content below, it can be downloaded as follows.
+Create a `docker-compose.yaml` file with the content below, which can be downloaded as follows.

 ```json
 wget